Create the kitchen of Your dreams with these professional Cabinet painting tips!

 He insists it is more cost effective to invest in high quality paint to start.

-Exact Paints We Used to Paint Cabinets & Number of Coats Used
+Exact Paints We Used to Paint Cabinets & How Many Coats of Paints on Cabinets

-Primer: One Coat of All Surface Enamel Oil Base Primer
+Primer: One Coat of All Surface Enamel Sherwin-Williams Oil Base Primer

-Paint: Two Coats of Emerald Urethane Trim Enamel Interior/Exterior
+Paint: Two Coats of Sherwin-Williams Emerald Urethane Trim Enamel Interior/Exterior

 I chose Gloss Finish.
 My paint color doesn’t have a name because we matched my existing trim paint.
 I chose the trim paint because there was already a lot of trim paint in the kitchen and about a foot of molding around the entire room.